 What we want to achieve in the recruitment process

-This describes the skills, abilities and experiences that we think are needed to do this job successfully.
+Person Specification: This describes the skills, abilities, and experiences that we think are needed to do this job successfully.
 You should think about this carefully when writing the supporting statement part of your application form.
 We use the person specification as a benchmark against which we assess all candidates.
-You should therefore make sure that your supporting statement demonstrates how your previous experience, skills, qualifications and abilities match all those on the person specification.
+You should, therefore, make sure that your supporting statement demonstrates how your previous experience, skills, qualifications, and abilities match all those on the person specification.
 What you write in your statement will be used to decide whether you should be put on a shortlist of candidates for interview.
 Please note that if there are a large number of applicants who meet the essential criteria for the job then the desirable criteria may be used to shortlist.

 The Job Description: This aims to give you a full description of the main purpose of the job.
 The list of duties is not exhaustive, but provides an overall summary of the scope of the job, and what we will expect of the successful applicant.